From the Blog

 Using CSS Grid where appropriate (revisited)

-This solution is a follow-up post on my last year's article "Using CSS Grid where appropriate."
-The goal is to find a solution for navigation with an unknown number of items.
+Revisiting the “Using CSS Grid where appropriate” article where you'll find a solution for navigation with variable number of items.

 The essential skill of a developer